SupeRuier/awesome-active-learning/subfields/practical_considerations.md

 - Get another label? improving data quality and data mining using multiple, noisy labelers [2008, KDD]: This paper addresses the repeated acquisition of labels for data items when the labeling is imperfect.
 - [Active Learning from Crowds [2011, ICML]](https://icml.cc/2011/papers/596_icmlpaper.pdf): Multiple labelers, with varying expertise, are available for query- ing.
 - Active Learning from Crowds with Unsure Option [2015, IJCAI]: Allow the annotators to express that they are unsure about the assigned data instances by adding the “unsure” option.
-- Active learning with oracle epiphany [2016, NIPS]: The oracle could suddenly decide how to label by the accumulative effect of seeing multiple similar queries.
+- Active learning with oracle epiphany [2016, NeurIPS]: The oracle could suddenly decide how to label by the accumulative effect of seeing multiple similar queries.
 - [Exploiting Context for Robustness to Label Noise in Active Learning [2020, TIP]](https://arxiv.org/pdf/2010.09066.pdf)

 ## Multiple/Diverse labeler (ability/price)